Paper submission deadline:

 - AI for smart learning ecosystems: Ethical aspects, tools and H-AI interaction

 - interoperability and application of open/smart data and services

 - Paper submission:

 5th March, 23:59 GMTDeadline extension: April 2nd 23:59 GMT

 - Notification of acceptance: 26th April 2023

 5th May 2023Deadline extension: May 10th 23:59 GMT

 Papers should be written according to the Springer Instruction for Authors of the series Smart Innovation, Systems and Technologies.

 Submission categories: Contributions are expected to contain min.
-4500 words.
+4500 words (about 10 pages).
 The max. length of the contributions should not overcome 16 pages.